HannachiHassen/ExtentReport-Cucumber-Adapter/README.md

         - In this class, the very first thing will do is to create the object of LoginPageLocators class so that we should be able to access all the PageFactory elements.
 Secondly, create a public constructor of LoginPageActions class

+# Step 7: Create a Step Definition file in src/test/java

+- Create the corresponding Step Definition file of the feature file.

+# Step 8: Create Hook class in src/test/java

+- Create the hook class that contains the Before and After hook. @Before hook contains the method to call the setup driver which will initialize the chrome driver.
+This will be run before any test.

+     - After Hook – Here will call the tearDown method.

+# Step 9: Create a Cucumber Test Runner class in src/test/java

+- Add the extent report cucumber adapter to the runner class’s CucumberOption annotation.
+It is an important component of the configuration.
+It also ensures that the cucumber runner class recognizes and launches the extent report adapter for cucumber.
+Please add the following text as a plugin to the CucumberOptions as described below:

+    - plugin = {"com.aventstack.extentreports.cucumber.adapter.ExtentCucumberAdapter:"})

+# Step 10: Create the testng.xml for the project

+- Right-click on the project and select TestNG -> convert to TestNG.

+# Step 11: Execute the code
+- Right-Click on the Runner class and select Run As -> TestNG Test.